taisei-project/taisei/doc/DEVELOPMENT.rst

 ----------------

 Taisei's GFX library is made up of a collection of sprites, shaders, and a few 3D models.
-The 3D models are exclusively used for background scenery, while the sprites are used in everything from UI elements, to character portraits, to the danmaku bullets themselves.
+The 3D models are almost exclusively used for background scenery (and a few other places, like the HUD), while the sprites are used in everything from UI elements, character portraits, to the danmaku bullets themselves.

 To modify the 3D models, you'll need `Blender <https://blender.org>`__, which is